 Seven Line Prayer to Guru Rinpoche

 HUNG.
 In the Northwest in the land of Oddiyana.
 On the blossom of a lotus flower.
-You have attained supreme wondours siddhis.
-You are renowed as Padmakara, surrounded by a retinue of many dakinis.
+You have attained supreme wonderful siddhis.
+You are renowned as Padmakara, surrounded by a retinue of many dakinis.
 We practice following your example.
 Please approach and bestow your blessings.
 OM AH HUNG BENZA GURU PEMA SIDDHI HUNG.